-The celebrity chef and activist was referring to his obsession with not wasting food, and it’s a topic that’s been getting more and more attention due to some staggering stats.
-In the U.S., the USDA estimates that 30 to 40 percent of food produced is wasted, adding up to 133 billion pounds and $161 billion worth of food in 2010.
+The celebrity chef and activist, who is owner of Crafted Hospitality restaurant group, was referring to his obsession with not wasting food, and it’s a topic that’s been getting more and more attention due to some staggering stats.
+In the U.S., the USDA estimates that 30% to 40% of food produced is wasted.
+That adds up to 133 billion pounds and $161 billion worth of food in 2010.
 (And you thought Sweetgreen was expensive.)

 Why should you care, though, when you’re now old enough to know that clearing your dinner plate won’t, in fact, help feed starving children in Ethiopia, despite what your mother told you?

-“The real cost of food isn’t understood,” Colicchio noted, referencing how cheap the end cost of food can be in America, a fact that confuses our perception.
+“The real cost of food isn’t understood,” said Colicchio, referencing how cheap the end cost of food can be in America, a fact that confuses our perception.
 “We don’t value food.”

 Ready to start trying?
-Here are a few simple tips he mentioned that will help you cut food waste, save the planet, AND put money back in your pockets.
+Here are a few simple tips from Colicchio that will help you cut food waste, save the planet, and put money back in your pockets.

 3 Tips to Cut Food Waste

 There’s a rule in restaurant kitchens referred to as FIFO, and it stands for “first in, first out.”
 Every time you stock the fridge, you take the older stuff out and move it to the front, putting the newer, fresher foods behind.
 This prevents you from forgetting about things that are hidden before they go bad.
 It’s a super simple strategy that adds a couple of extra minutes to your post-grocery routine but makes a huge difference.

 2. Get to know your freezer.